Want to learn how to make money online with Google?

 2.- Filter individual performance per each custom channel: After creating a custom channel for each ad unit, it’s now time to go ahead and talk about how you can filter each custom channels performance in order to determine which are the ones that need some tweaking.

 There are multiple ways to do this.
-The easiest way is just to go to your home page on your Adsense dashboard, and then you’ll see an option to get a report filtered by custom channels.
+The easiest way is just to go to your home page on your Adsense dashboard, and then you’ll see an option to get a report filtered through custom channels.

-Once you’ ve done this you will be taking to a report screen in which you’ll have the option to look at every single metric and also use different filters, such as date, website, ad type, ad size, etc.
+Once you’ve done this you will be taking to a report screen in which you’ll have the option to look at every single metric and also use different filters, such as date, website, ad type, ad size, etc.

 Here you’ll have all the information you need in order to know exactly which ad unit needs to be either placed in a different spot because it has low visibility and CTR% or which type of ad works better, either text, image or both, etc. My recommendation is just to start playing around with this until you master it, and then take full advantage.